Makhachev stops Volkanovski in first round to retain UFC lightweight crown

 The match was thought to provide a potential title shot for the winner.

 In a middleweight battle, Ikram Aliskerov (15-1-0) used a quick jab to wobble Warlley Alves (15-7-0) and then dazed him with a vicious flying knee.
-Aliskerov then used a barrage of punches to win by TKO at the 2:07 mark of the first round.
-It was Aliskerov’s seventh-straight win and third in a row in the first round.
+Aliskerov then used a barrage of punches to win by TKO, a technical knockout, at the 2:07 mark of the first round.
+It was Aliskerov’s seventh straight win and third in a row in the first round.

 Said Nurmagomedov (18-3-0) opened the main card by making quick work of Muin Gafurov (18-6-0), getting the bantamweight win via a guillotine choke at the 1:13 mark of the first round.